 Making your own version of "Mary's Treasure Box":

 I wanted to be authentic, so I found real Frankincense and Myrrh in this beautiful set sold at our local Catholic Supply Store.
 I also found these online.
-Don't wait until the last minute, I learned that I was lucky to have purchased the last set in the local store.
+Most recently, I see that Deseret Book also has these in their stores.
+Don't wait until the last minute, I learned that I was lucky to have purchased the last set in my local store.